msainsburydale/NeuralEstimators.jl/CONTRIBUTING.md

 ## Key Abstractions

-### `NeuralEstimator` and `BayesEstimator`
+### `AbstractNeuralEstimator` and `AbstractBayesEstimator`

-Defined in `Estimators/Estimators.jl`, these are the root abstract types of the estimator hierarchy:
+The root abstract types of the estimator hierarchy:

 ```
-NeuralEstimator
+AbstractNeuralEstimator
-├── BayesEstimator
+├── AbstractBayesEstimator
 │   ├── PointEstimator
 │   └── QuantileEstimator (and variants)
 ├── PosteriorEstimator
 ├── RatioEstimator
-├── Ensemble
 ```

 Every concrete estimator wraps one or more Flux/Lux models and must be callable on data `Z` (and possibly model parameters `θ`).

-### `ApproximateDistribution`
+### `AbstractApproximateDistribution`

-An abstract type (defined in `ApproximateDistributions.jl`) for families of parametric distributions used to approximate the posterior distribution by objects of type `PosteriorEstimator`.
+An abstract type for families of parametric distributions used to approximate the posterior distribution by objects of type `PosteriorEstimator`.

 ### `AbstractParameterSet`

-An abstract type (defined in `Parameters.jl`) for user-defined structs that hold parameters and any precomputed intermediate quantities needed for simulation.
+An abstract type for user-defined structs that hold parameters and any precomputed intermediate quantities needed for simulation.

-### `DataSet`

-A struct (defined in `DataSet.jl`) that couples raw data `Z` with a matrix `S` of precomputed expert summary statistics (`K` columns, one per data set).
-Passing a `DataSet` object to any estimator causes the learned summary statistics from the summary network to be concatenated with `S` before being passed to the inference network.
-If `S` is not provided, `DataSet(Z)` behaves identically to passing `Z` directly.
-The internal forward-pass helper `_summarystatistics` handles the concatenation.

 ### `train` and `assess`